jblang/retrodist/README.md

    - Create symlinks for any additional files needed by the installation
    - Perform any special-case initialization required by the distro
 3. Creates main hard drive image `hda.img` with size `QEMU_HD_SIZE` and format `QEMU_HD_FORMAT`

+### Automatic Installation and Configuration

+Support may optionally be provided for automatically installing and configuring a distro.
+Refer to the README in the [autoinst](autoinst) directory for more information.

 ## Credits